 Commonwealth Lodging Management, the company’s hotel management affiliate, will operate the hotel.

 ABOUT LINGERFELT COMMONWEALTH PARTNERS

-Lingerfelt CommonWealth Partners, headquartered in Richmond, Va., is a vertically integrated, full-service real estate investment management firm with additional offices in Nashville, Tenn.; Jacksonville and Tampa, Fla., Greensboro, N.C.; and Hampton Roads, Va.
-Together with its predecessors in the private sector and public REIT sector, its partners have built, acquired and managed nearly 20 million square-feet of commercial real estate valued at approximately $2 billion across the Mid-Atlantic and Southeast.
+Lingerfelt CommonWealth Partners, headquartered in Richmond, VA, is a vertically integrated, full service real estate investment management firm with additional offices in Charlotte, NC, Greensboro, NC, Greenville, SC, Hampton Roads, VA, Jacksonville, FL, Nashville TN, Raleigh, NC, Reading, PA, and Tampa, FL.
+Together with its predecessors in the private sector and public REIT sector, its partners have built, acquired and managed nearly 20 million square feet of commercial real estate valued at approximately $2 billion across the Mid-Atlantic and Southeast.
 Learn more at www.lingerfeltcommonwealth.com

 Panelists: U.S. economy remains strong but could slow down in the next couple of years

 As values of commercial properties skyrocketed in large cities, investors turned their attention — and dollars — to cities such as Richmond, Charlotte, N.C., Raleigh, N.C., and Nashville, Tenn., according to three panelists who spoke Wednesday at the Eighth Annual Commercial Real Estate Forum hosted by Commonwealth Commercial, a commercial real estate firm in Henrico County.

 “Secondary markets are showing great returns on a risk-adjusted basis,” said panelist Ronald Lamontagne, managing director of Partners Group Inc., a Switzerland-based global private markets investment manager.